 10.2 Binary Search Insertion Point¶

-Binary search can not only be used to search for target elements but also to solve many variant problems, such as searching for the insertion position of a target element.
+Binary search can be used not only to search for target elements, but also to solve many variant problems, such as finding the insertion position of a target element.

 10.2.1 Case Without Duplicate Elements¶